ma225tq/lighthouse-sensor-bot/backend/app/utils/README_charts.md

 - `faithfulness` - Measures how faithful the model is to the retrieved context
 - `bleu_score` - BLEU score for measuring translation quality
 - `non_llm_string_similarity` - String similarity without using LLM
-- `rogue_score` - ROUGE score for measuring summarization quality
+- `rogue_score` - ROUGE score (Recall-Oriented Understudy for Gisting Evaluation) for measuring summarization quality